-The ePR will replace the 2002 ePrivacy Directive (the ‘cookies law’) and all member state laws that implemented it – including Ireland’s ePrivacy Regulations 2011.
+The proposed EU Regulation on Privacy and Electronic Communications (commonly known as the ePrivacy Regulation or ePR) will replace the 2002 ePrivacy Directive (the ‘cookies law’) and all member state laws that implemented it – including Ireland’s ePrivacy Regulations 2011.

 How is the ePR different from the ePrivacy Regulations 2011?

 While the current ePrivacy Regulations only apply to traditional telecoms providers, the ePR is broader in scope, and aims to ensure stronger privacy in all electronic communications – including over-the-top (OTT) service providers such as instant messaging apps and Voice over Internet Protocol (VoIP) platforms, and machine-to-machine communications such as the Internet of Things (IoT).
 The ePR also extends to inter personal communication services that are ancillary to another service.

 The ePR has the same territorial scope as the EU’s General Data Protection Regulation (GDPR), carries an identical penalty regime for non-compliance and it was intended to come into effect on 25 May 2018.
 However, it is still at draft stage.
 The process has involved a number of drafts, the most recent of which was published in March 2019.
 The summary below is based on the March 2019 draft.